Updated May 24, 2017

-I get all sorts of questions here at DLR Prep School, but the most often request sounds like this: “What should I NOT miss on my trip?”
+I get all sorts of questions here at Disneyland Daily, but the most often request sounds like this: “What should I NOT miss on my trip?”

 My list includes a variety of attractions, shows, food suggestions, souvenir picks and photo ops that I feel encompass a classic Disneyland experience.
 I’ll detail dining suggestions in another post, but I’ve included iconic Disneyland snacks in this list.

-If you focus on these essentials and then add your own special preferences, your DLR experience will be complete.
+If you focus on these essentials and then add your own special preferences, your Disneyland Resort experience will be complete.

 With that said, here is what I recommend you not miss on your trip:

 Peter Pan – Sail through the dark, star lit sky to Neverland on this special ride.
 This should be first on your list.
 Walk down Main Street, toward the center of the park to immediately feel Disney magic.
 Peter Pan is just steps beyond the castle and is one of 4 old school rides that make Disneyland the charming destination it is.

 Haunted Mansion – Walk through this spooky attraction filled with supernatural Disney fun just prior to boarding a “doom buggy” to complete your tour.
 Ghosts and ghouls make every day feel like Halloween.

 Pirates of the Caribbean – I’ve heard many times that DLR’s version of Pirates hands-down beats WDW’s, so if you’re comparing the two parks, don’t miss this one.
 This is a long, satisfying ride that mimics the popular movie franchise with gun battles and pirate debauchery.